knosmos/cricket-pi/README.md

 ## Getting Started

 Clone or download the repository to your computer.
-Then...

 ### Running on Windows
 * Simply run `python CricketPi.py`.